TeamKun/MoneyCraftScoreboard/README.md

 # MoneyCraftScoreboard
-This is a plugin that links Vault and Scoreboard
+This is a plugin that links Vault and Player's Scoreboard